dylanljones/pyrekordbox/README.md

 ### Rekordbox 6 database

 Rekordbox 6 now uses a SQLite database for storing the collection content.
-The old DeviceSQL of Rekordbox 5 was probably too old for Pioneer  to keep using adequately, especially with the Rekordbox Agent.
 Unfortunatly, the new `master.db` SQLite database is encrypted using [SQLCipher][sqlcipher], which means it can't be used without the encryption key.
-Pioneer did this because they prefer that no one outside of Pioneer touches it.
 However, since your data is stored and used locally, the key must be present on the machine running Rekordbox.